pmndrs/react-three-fiber/README.md

 ### Contributions

-**PR's are welcome!** If you find yourself repeating code often and if it's generic enough, add it here, everyone benefits.
+If you find yourself repeating set-up code often and if it's generic enough, add it here, everyone benefits!

 ### Requirements